 - For those enrolled in the parish Christian Formation program, preparation begins in first grade.
 Details regarding preparation and requirements are listed in the First Eucharist section of the Child Ministry page.

 Low-gluten hosts available

 St. Francis Borgia Parish offers low-gluten Communion hosts for those who are gluten intolerant.
 For frequently asked questions about the use of low-gluten hosts, see Holy Communion for Those with Gluten Intolerance.

-If you require a low-gluten host, please use the instructions below — or see an usher before Mass.
+If you require a low-gluten host, please see an usher before Mass.